 Is There Anything I Should Bring With Me?

 You are welcome to bring water bottles and even coolers on-site with you.
 There are three city water fountains throughout the park.
 Snacks, drinks, ice cream, and souvenirs are available in the Registration/Gift Yurt.
 Glass containers or alcohol are not permitted on site.

 How Long Does It Take?

-Allow four hours for Aerial Forest reservations, which allows time for check-in, harnessing, a safety briefing, and three hours of climbing.
-You might want to arrive about 15 minutes before your reservation to give yourself ample time to check in.
+Allow four hours for Aerial Forest reservations, which includes time for checking in, harnessing, a safety briefing, and three hours of climbing.
+You might want to arrive about 15 minutes before your reservation to give yourself ample time to check-in.
 On average, each trail takes about 30 to 45 minutes to complete, more time may be needed to complete longer and more difficult trails.

 Are There Any Age Or Weight Restrictions?

-n order to climb without adult supervision in the Aerial Forest you must be at least 14 years old.
-Climbers 13 and younger must be accompanied by an adult, 18 years or older.
-Five and six-year-olds may climb in the Aerial Forest when accompanied by a paying adult on the purple trails only.
+In order to climb without adult supervision in the Aerial Forest, you must be at least 14 years old.
+Adult supervision is required for ages 13 years and younger.
+Five and six-year-olds may climb in the Aerial Forest when accompanied by a paying adult, one-on-one, on the purple trails only.
 There is a maximum weight limit of 265 pounds in the Aerial Forest.

 Do I Need A Reservation?